dtx319/fakebook/README.md

 Welcome to Fakebook!
-This front-end application is a social-networking application built with Flask, Python, HTML, and Bootstrap with ElephantSQL for remote data hosting to allow users to GET, POST, EDIT, and DELETE.
+This front-end application was built with Flask, Python, HTML, and Bootstrap with ElephantSQL for remote data hosting to allow users to GET, POST, EDIT, and DELETE.